Game development studio

 Creative position

-The software pages are about utility.
+The software pages are about utility and delivery.
 The game pages are where interaction, mood, illustration and play can take more space without pretending to be an enterprise dashboard.

 Studio direction